-Pokémon HOME: How to trade Pokémon with other players
+Get rare or shiny trades using Pokémon HOME

 This stand is perfect for when you're playing in tabletop mode or when you want to watch Hulu or YouTube on your Switch.
 It offers three different positions and is sturdier than the Switch's kickstand.

-PowerA Enhanced Wireless Controller - Pikachu vs. Mewtwo ($45 at Amazon)
+PowerA Enhanced Wireless Controller - Pikachu Graffiti ($55 at Amazon)

-This Pokémon-themed controller is not only wireless but features an awesome spraypaint-splatter design complete with a battling Pikachu and Mewtwo.
+This Pokémon-themed controller is not only wireless but features an awesome design complete with Pikachu faces.

 We may earn a commission for purchases using our links.
 Learn more.